 - Our CEO Kumar Goswami participated in a GestaltIT podcast: You Can’t Afford to Use Cloud Storage.

 - We were a Sapphire sponsor of the NetApp Insight 2020 virtual event.
-You can read a summary of Komprise for NetApp in this blog post.
+Get more details in our Q3 2020 Intelligent Data Management Innovation Update.

 We announced Komprise Expands Intelligent Data Management Partner Program to Accelerate Cloud Data Management.
 In 2020 over 50 new partners were on-boarded and hundreds of partner employees went through our Komprise technical training and certification.
 We are committed to making our partners and customers successful by simplifying the way unstructured data is stored and managed data and we are focused on building strong partnerships.